Petroleo Brasileiro S.A. Petrobras ADR (PBR) Shares Plummet Below 1-Year High - News Heater

 Simply click here to receive it.

-The average price predicted by analysts for PBR is $16.30, which is -$0.06 below the current price.
-The public float for PBR is 3.72B and currently, short sellers hold a 0.88% ratio of that float.
-The average trading volume of PBR on October 23, 2023 was 20.22M shares.
+The average price point forecasted by analysts for Petroleo Brasileiro S.A.
+Petrobras ADR (PBR) is $16.30, which is $0.9 above the current market price.
+The public float for PBR is 3.72B, and currently, short sellers hold a 0.97% ratio of that floaft.
+The average trading volume of PBR on October 26, 2023 was 20.44M shares.

 PBR’s Market Performance

 The stock of Petroleo Brasileiro S.A.
-Petrobras ADR (PBR) has seen a 4.99% increase in the past week, with a 8.21% rise in the past month, and a 14.45% gain in the past quarter.
-The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.36% for PBR.
-The simple moving average for the last 20 days is 7.92% for PBR stock, with a simple moving average of 30.63% for the last 200 days.
+Petrobras ADR (PBR) has seen a -5.89% decrease in the past week, with a 3.05% rise in the past month, and a 11.75% gain in the past quarter.
+The volatility ratio for the week is 2.43%, and the volatility levels for the past 30 days are at 2.49% for PBR.
+The simple moving average for the last 20 days is 1.49% for PBR stock, with a simple moving average of 22.90% for the last 200 days.

-During the last 5 trading sessions, PBR rose by +4.99%, which changed the moving average for the period of 200-days by +66.94% in comparison to the 20-day moving average, which settled at $15.08.
+During the last 5 trading sessions, PBR fell by -6.17%, which changed the moving average for the period of 200-days by +46.89% in comparison to the 20-day moving average, which settled at $15.20.
 In addition, Petroleo Brasileiro S.A.
-Petrobras ADR saw 56.90% in overturn over a single year, with a tendency to cut further gains.
+Petrobras ADR saw 49.02% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for PBR